Watch the Throne

-Watch the Throne is a collaborative studio album by American rappers Jay-Z and Kanye West, collectively known as The Throne.
-It was released on August 8, 2011, through Roc-A-Fella Records, Roc Nation, and Def Jam Recordings.
-Prior to the release, Jay-Z and West had collaborated on various singles, and with the latter as a producer on the former's work.
-They originally sought to record a five-song EP together, but the project eventually evolved into a full-length album.
+Watch the Throne is a collaborative studio album by American rappers Jay-Z and Kanye West.
+It was released on August 8, 2011, by Roc-A-Fella Records, Roc Nation, and Def Jam Recordings.
+Prior to its release, Jay-Z and West had collaborated on various singles, and with the latter as a producer on the former's work.
+They originally sought to record a five-song collaborative extended play, which evolved into a full-length album.
 The album features guest appearances from Frank Ocean, The-Dream, Beyoncé and Mr Hudson.
-It also features vocal contributions from Kid Cudi, Seal, Justin Vernon, Elly Jackson, Connie Mitchell, Charlie Wilson and Pete Rock, among others, and samples of vocals by soul musicians Otis Redding and Curtis Mayfield.
+It also features vocal contributions from Kid Cudi, Seal, Justin Vernon, Elly Jackson, Connie Mitchell, Charlie Wilson, and Pete Rock, among others.
+Samples of vocals by soul musicians Otis Redding and Curtis Mayfield are both credited as guest features on the album.

 Recording sessions took place at various locations and began in November 2010, with production led by West and a variety of high-profile producers, including Mike Dean, Swizz Beatz, Pete Rock, RZA, Jeff Bhasker, The Neptunes, and Q-Tip.
 Expanding on the dense production style of West's fifth studio album, My Beautiful Dark Twisted Fantasy (2010), Watch the Throne incorporates orchestral and progressive rock influences, unconventional samples, and dramatic melodies in its sound.
 The braggadocious lyrics exhibit themes of excellence, opulence, decadence, fame, materialism, power, and the burdens of success, as well as political and socioeconomic critique.
 The album also expresses other topics, such as Jay-Z's thoughts on fatherhood, West's reflection on being deemed a social villain, and their success as performers.
 Many writers interpreted the subject matter to concern the plight of African Americans struggling with financial success in America.

-Seven singles were released for Watch the Throne, including "H•A•M", "Otis", "Lift Off", "No Church in the Wild", and the Billboard Hot 100 top five hit "Niggas in Paris", with all of the singles receiving music videos.
-Jay-Z and West embarked on the Watch the Throne Tour for promotion that spanned from October 2011 to June 2012 and became the highest-grossing hip hop concert tour in history.
+Seven singles were released for Watch the Throne, including "H•A•M", "Otis", "Lift Off", "No Church in the Wild", and the Billboard Hot 100 top five hit "Niggas in Paris", with 3 of the singles receiving music videos.
+Jay-Z and West embarked on the Watch the Throne Tour for promotion that spanned from October 2011 to June 2012 and became the highest-grossing hip-hop concert tour in history.
 The album received highly positive reviews from music critics, who mostly praised the rappers' performances and the production.
 However, some reviewers found the lyrical content uninspiring.